 However, there is some conflicting information out there about omega-3 fatty acids.
 This confusion can sometimes create more questions than answers.
 In this article, we answer some common questions about omega-3 fatty acids and share how they may benefit your health.

 Before we dive into the omega-3 fatty acid benefits, let’s answer some common questions about this powerful compound.

 What are omega-3s fatty acids?

 Omega-3 fatty acids are essential polyunsaturated fats.
 The term “essential” means that the body cannot make them on its own.
-Therefore, you must consume omega-3 fatty acids through food or supplements every day.
+Therefore, you must consume omega-3 fatty acids through food every day.

 How many omega-3s fatty acids are there?

 Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) come from fatty fish such as salmon, herring, sardines, tuna, trout, and mackerel.
 Since EPA and DHA come from fish, they are often called fish oils.